Laws that Protect Veterans and Military Status

 Minnesota Statute § 192.325 — Discrimination Against Family of Service Member; Unpaid Leave Required

-This statute prohibits an employer from discharging or taking an adverse employment action against an employee because that employee's spouse, parent, or child is a member of the military forces of the United States, of Minnesota, or any other state.
+Statute § 192.325 prohibits an employer from discharging or taking an adverse employment action against an employee because that employee's spouse, parent, or child is a member of the military forces of the United States, of Minnesota, or any other state.
 The employer must also provide non-paid time off for an employee to attend departure and return ceremonies, family readiness and other official events held on behalf of a family member who is in the military.